Data

 Territorial Data, 1816-2001

 Takes fixed geographical territories instead of countries as units of analysis, enabling the tracing of a territory’s political and economic development before and after independence from 1816 to 2001.
-This is the replication data for the article below.

 pdf Stata | pdf Excel | pdf Codebook | pdf Variable list

-Andreas Wimmer and Brian Min.
-“From empire to nation-state: Explaining war in the modern world, 1816-2001.”
-American Sociological Review.
-71(6):867-897, 2006.
+This is the replication dataset for Wimmer and Min.
+“From empire to nation-state: Explaining war in the modern world, 1816-2001”, American Sociological Review 71(6):867-897, 2006.
+Download article

 WARS BY LOCATION AND PURPOSE